Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 Accessible Without Certification

-FAIR methodology typically requires specialist training or external consultants.
-AIQ Suite makes FAIR accessible to any risk analyst through AI-assisted calibration, scenario context panels, industry benchmark guidance, and structured workflow.
+Quantitative risk modeling typically requires specialist training or external consultants.
+AIQ Suite makes it accessible to any risk analyst through AI-assisted calibration, scenario context panels, industry benchmark guidance, and structured workflow.
 Expertise is embedded in the platform — not a prerequisite for using it.

 📊